multizone-uk/zsh-powerline/README.md

-# Powerline for Zsh with architecture for people with a mixture of arm and x86 Macs.
+# Powerline for Zsh with architecture for people with a mixture of arm and x86 Macs and Linux computers.

 Adds ` COLOR_ARCH` so that the prompt reminds you if you are running arm or x86.